My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-This quick, pantry-friendly Korean BBQ sauce comes together in minutes and adds huge flavor to so many dishes!
-Add to stir fries, grilled or roasted vegetables, sandwiches, burgers, tacos, and as a dipping sauce for everything from nuggets to spring rolls!
+This simple Korean BBQ sauce comes together in minutes and adds tons of flavor to so many dishes!
+Use it for stir fries, grilled or roasted vegetables, sandwiches, burgers, tacos, as a marinade and dipping sauce!

 Yield: makes approx. 7 fluid ounces, or a little less than 1 cup